gabzn/LC/README.md

 Although it's very common to see heap being binary, it's not always the case.

-Trees cannot contain cycles.
-So, heaps cannot contain cycles too.

-## ``Priority Queue``
 Priority queues are abstract data structures meaning it can be implemented by multiple data structures.
+The most common way is implemented using a heap.

     1: It could be implemented using just a queue.
 However, for each insertion, a sorting will take place to ensure the priority is correct.
     2: It could also be implemented using a heap.
 A heap will adjust the priority automatically using bubble up/down after each insertion.

 ```
 A few things to learn from this one: https://leetcode.com/problems/total-cost-to-hire-k-workers/